 On Small Business has a new feature in which young entrepreneurs will answer common questions about small business owners’ social media needs.
 The following answers are provided by the Young Entrepreneur Council (YEC), an invite-only nonprofit organization comprised of young entrepreneurs.

-Have you ever used Google Plus hangouts?
+Q: Have you ever used Google Plus hangouts?
 How did they go?
 If you haven’t used them, why not?

-Dave Kerpen, CEO of Likeable Media
+Dave Kerpen, CEO of Likeable Media in New York:

 “Likeable hosts a Google+ Hangout each week called Wine Wednesday, which we use as an opportunity to discuss new developments in social media.
 Wine Wednesday allows us to connect with our audience on a more personal level about our brand and the industry at large.